Vendre08/gse-zip-tool/README.md

 # gse-zip-tool - Gnome Shell Extension Zip Tool

 See https://bugzilla.gnome.org/show_bug.cgi?id=778677.
-The ability install or uninstall Gnome Shell extensions was removed from the gnome-tweak-tool Gnome Shell version 3.26.
+The ability to install or uninstall Gnome Shell extensions was removed from the gnome-tweak-tool Gnome Shell version 3.26.